wcamarao/session.socket.io/README.md

 It defaults to 'connect.sid' (which is default for both connect and express).

 ## A step by step example

+This example is for express 3.
+If you're using express 4, follow the same steps above under "Running the example" but stepping into the folder example-express4.

 ```js
 var http = require('http')